Stunkymonkey/nixos/README.md

 # nixos-config [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

 This repository holds my NixOS configuration.
 It is fully reproducible, flakes based, and position-independent, meaning there is no moving around of `configuration.nix`.

 Deployment is done using [deploy-rs](https://github.com/serokell/deploy-rs), see [usage](#usage).
 Secret are managed using [sops-nix](https://github.com/Mic92/sops-nix).
 For formatting [pre-commit-hooks](https://github.com/cachix/pre-commit-hooks.nix) is used.

 ## structure

 ```
 .
-├── modules      # Own nix-options, to modularize services
+├── modules      # Own nix-options, to modularize services/hardware/...
-├── nixos        # Machine definitions
+├── machines     # Machine definitions
-└── pgks         # Own packages, which are not available in nixpkgs
+└── pkgs         # Own packages, which are not available in nixpkgs
 ```

 ## usage